 The first protection we ensure is that BGCKC never sells, rents, leases or exchanges your personal information with other organizations.
 The identity of all who contact us through our website, postal mail, and email will be kept confidential.
-The use of your information is limited to internal purposes, by authorized individuals, to better service an existing donors, potential donors or partner relationship.
+The use of your information is limited to internal purposes, by authorized individuals, to better service existing donors, potential donors, or partner relationships.
 We make every effort to ensure the security of your information.
 To prevent unauthorized access, maintain data accuracy, and ensure the proper use of information, we have established and implemented appropriate physical, electronic, and managerial procedures to safeguard and secure the information we collect online.

 Removing your name from our mailing list

-You can ask to be removed from our email list, mailing list or phone lists.
+You can ask to be removed from our email list, mailing list, or phone lists.